Updated:

 Literature Review

 The current literature on women and leadership has extensively explored the issues facing women across the world.
-However, it is important to highlight that mostly generalizations have been made, especially regarding the fact that women face multiple barriers in their pursuit of corporate leadership positions.
+However, it is important to highlight that most generalizations have been made, especially regarding the fact that women face multiple barriers in their pursuit of corporate leadership positions.
 The available literature should be adequate to lay the foundation for this research because it helps highlight the research gaps and areas that require further empirical inquiry.

 Gender barriers to women’s pursuit of top management are a common topic in literature.
 A study conducted by Rincón, González, and Barrero (2017, p.
-322) explores the evolution of women in the top leadership position and finds that the barriers that females face are noticeable.
+322) explores the evolution of women in the top leadership positions and finds that the barriers that females face are noticeable.
 Examples highlighted include stereotyping of women, which makes it hard for them to become accomplished leaders.
 Additionally, Rincón, González, and Barrero (2017, p.
 324) find that the global fraction of women leaders does not represent a third of the leaders across companies in Europe.
 Even though these researchers do not exclusively focus on the hospitality industry, their study successfully paints a picture of gender representation in management positions and highlights the key issues women face.

 Rising to managerial positions is a result of building successful careers over a period of time.
 An overview of career development for females in the hospitality industry has been presented by Kumara (2018, p.
 330), who defines career progression as a lifelong process where one selects and makes decisions associated with their occupations.
 Kumara (2018, p.
 331) also finds that the process for women is marred by such barriers and challenges as irregular working hours, hiring practices, gender stereotypes, glass ceiling, dual roles, visibility factors, and cultural barriers.
 Gender segregation and lack of female role models have also emerged as key inhibitors to career development.
 The main point is that the global hotel industry has been affected by male dominance where recruitment practices for managerial positions favor male workers.
 Such is a situation that has been labeled by Kumara (2018, p.
 331) as the “old boy’s network’, which simply means males are hiring fellow men in certain positions.
 For women, these privileges do not exist, which makes it difficult for them to break the glass ceiling.

 Tourism and hospitality are also industries in the world.
 Some people see this as an opportunity to increase the number of female workers.
 According to Kestwal (2017, p.
 149), one of the key hindrances to career progression for women is the long working hours required.
 However, it is important to acknowledge that the decision not to pursue a career is personal and depends on the culture and lifestyle of the women involved.
-The most crucial aspect is that in the hospitality industry people holding higher positions in the organizational hierarchy have more responsibilities.
+The most crucial aspect is that in the hospitality industry, people holding higher positions in the organizational hierarchy have more responsibilities.
 Kestwal (2017, p.
 149) also explains that the work rates and performances demanded as one climbs the corporate ladder discourage women because most cannot match their male counterparts.
 Therefore, research about the issues and challenges facing women in leadership should be informed by these findings, which illustrate that women face tougher tests even before they can become top managers.

 Many studies of women and leadership in the hotel industry focus on the glass ceiling and the challenges faced for one to become an accomplished executive.
 A case study of Madrid has been presented by González-Serrano et al. (2018, p.
 91), who find that even though there is a strong presence of females in the sector, access to management positions remains limited.
 Additionally, the common issues in the Madrid case study include the glass ceiling, verticle segregation, and discrimination.
 A case study for Cairo by Yasin et al. (2019) reveals that such social challenges as traditional customs, cultures, and beliefs affect the presence of women in the hospitality industry, especially their ascent to leadership.
 Therefore, it can be argued that the current literature has conclusively established what makes it difficult for women to become leaders.